 We spent a morning there learning about the process, and we thought we had just found exactly what we wanted.
 Blue always has been my favourite colour, and I straight away fell in love with the Indigo blue.
 ‘Nil’ as they call it, is the most precious of all the vegetable dyes, the most historically meaningful, the most unpredictable of all.

 Madder and Indigo were the queen and king of the vegetable dyes, and they became my inspiration for the name lal & nil.
-Also we named our cat Indigo, because his gorgeous blue eyes also kept reminding me that, some day, my baby lal & nil would be born.
+After this trip, we named our cat Indigo, because his gorgeous blue eyes kept reminding us that some day, our baby lal & nil would be born.